babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/btc-staker.md

 ---
-id: overview
+id: btc-staker
 title: BTC Staker
 sidebar_label: BTC Staker
 ---

+BTC-Staker is a toolset designed for seamless Bitcoin staking.

 ## 1. Overview

-BTC-Staker is a toolset designed for seamless Bitcoin staking.
-It consists of two
+It consists of two components:
-components:

 1. `stakerd` - The `stakerd` daemon manages connections to the Babylon and Bitcoin nodes.